Fluentbase Framework

 To build Fluentbase, a Makefile is available in the root folder that builds all required dependencies and examples.

-command to build all contracts, examples, and genesis files.
+Run the make command to build all contracts, examples, and genesis files.

 The resulting files can be found in: